mrkkrp/markkarpov.art/essay/real-realism.md

 > A real realist artwork has the real realist message as its primary cultural message.

-The task of thinking about what others will think about an artwork is not new for artists, even though it has been somewhat less of an issue in the modernist era where the artist became free to explore their creativity and others were often left to their devices in understanding what the artist did and why.
-One can be vague in their art but as soon as they decide to make it public this uncertainty becomes part of the cultural message of the artwork in question.
+The task of thinking about what others will think of an artwork is not new for artists, even though it has been somewhat less of an issue in the modernist era, when the artist became free to explore their creativity and others were often left to their own devices in understanding what the artist did and why.
+One can be vague in one's art, but as soon as one decides to make it public this uncertainty becomes part of the cultural message of the artwork in question.
 It may or may not be desirable.
 For real realism being vague is not desirable because it makes the impact of real realist art weaker, it becomes less clear what the point is.

 So far we have defined cultural message as something that is specific to an individual.
-Individuals are many, how can the artist ensure that their work satisfies the IGRR?
+Individuals are many; how can the artist ensure that their work satisfies the IGRR?
 One could perhaps find a reasonable definition of *objective cultural message*, e.g. by averaging different interpretations of an artwork over a statistically significant group of people, but that approach is of no use to the artist at the moment of creation and it is most likely incompatible with the intimate nature of the PGRR.
-The solution, it seems, is to admit that the IGRR, just like the PGRR is all about the intention.
+The solution, it seems, is to admit that the IGRR, just like the PGRR, is all about the intention.
 The artist should try to anticipate what others will think and take that into account.
 There is not much more they can or should do.